 -

-National Credit Repositories
+Yes.
+The National Credit Repositories

-repository or through a
+(in-house) or through a

 Third Party Processor/Stacking Service.